tryjumping/dose-response/design.md

 TODO
 ----
-* Add a "resistance_radius_modifier" to doses to make the strong doses harder to resist
 * Generate a new location when the player leaves the current map
 * Add a hound/pack AI to hunger
 * Calculate the score